 Here, there are also opportunities for you to meet and network with other postgraduate researchers.

 You will be based mostly on Campus West.
-Most of your training and supervision meetings will take place here, though your research may take you further afield, particularly to the School of Arts and Creative Technologies' facilities on Campus East.
+Most of your training and supervision meetings will take place here.
+Some of our facilities are based on Campus East, and your research may take you further afield.

 English language requirements

-If English is not your first language you must provide evidence of your English language ability.
+If English is not your first language you must provide evidence of your ability.